Save Big on Cyber Monday! Up to 40% Off

 SQL JOIN same table twice on same column

-Basic syntax of SQL UNION ALL
+Basic syntax of UNION ALL

 SELECT column_1, column_2, ... column_n